Cytnx-dev/Cytnx/docs/source/guide/uniten/UniTensor_getele.rst

     0.0

-In the case you trying to access element that does NOT allowed by symmetry (for example element at [0,0,1]), then it will throw error:
+If we try to access an element that does not correspond to a valid block (for example at [0,0,1]), an error is thrown:

-* In python:
+* In Python:

 .. code-block:: python
     :linenos: